lgraubner/larsgraubner.com/content/blog/push-different-name.md

 ---
-categories: ["Git"]
+categories: ['Git']
-title: "Push to a remote branch with a different name in Git"
+title: 'Push to a remote branch with a different name in Git'
 date: 2021-03-30T12:00:00+02:00
-description: "There is a special syntax to push to a remote branch with a different name.
-This shows how the syntax looks like."
+description: 'There is a special syntax to push to a remote branch with a different name.
+This shows how the syntax looks like.'
-url: "/blog/git/push-different-branch-name"
+url: '/blog/git/push-different-branch-name'
 ---

 Recently a lot of projects switched their default branch name from `master` to `main` and Github did so for every new repository created.
 A project I was working with had a (for me) weird syntax for pushing branches: